 It is a well-walked route, and it is unlikely that you will be walking it alone in summer or autumn.
 For many people it is their first trail, and it is a particularly good first trail to choose - the scenery is excellent and their are frequent places to stay.
 Many Germans and Dutch walk the trail; indeed it is certainly the most international of Britain's trails.

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
-Please let me have comments on what you think of this new format.
+Please send me have comments you may have on what you think of this new format.

 Milngavie has easy access by train from the centre of Glasgow; trains run on a rough hourly schedule during the day.
 It is also served by bus services from around the local area.